Configure SAML with Microsoft ADFS using Microsoft Windows Server 2016#

 • An SSL certificate to sign your ADFS login page.

 • ADFS installed on your Microsoft Server.
-You can find a detailed guide for deploying and configuring ADFS in this article.
+You can find a detailed guide for deploying and configuring ADFS in this Microsoft article.

 On your ADFS installation, open the ADFS console.
 Select Service, then select Endpoints.
 In the Type column, search for SAML 2.0/WS-Federation and note down the value of URL Path column.
 This is also known as the SAML SSO URL Endpoint in this guide.
 If you chose the defaults for the installation, this will be /adfs/ls.